Quansight/Quansight-website/apps/labs/posts/building-scipy-with-flang.md

 philosophy – is aiming to support all common platforms, and even some less common ones.
-This multiplies the kind of problems a Linux distribution might have by at least ~three, because a different set of problems will also appear for macOS and Windows.
+This multiplies the kind of problems a Linux distribution might have by at least ~three, because very often a _different_ set of problems will appear for macOS and Windows.
 To have any chance at success, conda-forge uses the platform defaults (compiler, standard library, ABI, etc.) wherever possible.